 The admission process is initiated by submitting a completed MSOD application packet, including a vocational self-evaluation inventory, a sentence completion form, a work history, and a self-administered personality profile.
-In addition, a completed Application for Admission form must be submitted with a \$50 nonrefundable check made payable to Pepperdine University.
-This application is available upon request from the MSOD Program Office.
+In addition, a completed Application for Admission form must be submitted electronically with a \$100 nonrefundable check made payable to Pepperdine University.

-Student candidates are required to have
+Student candidates are required to have: